Skip to main content

 • Curatorial production.

-There's no defined number of publications but you need to ensure that the range of publications demonstrates that your work forms a coherent and significant contribution to knowledge.
+There is no set number of publications required.
+However, your work must show a clear and significant contribution to knowledge.
 This should be of an acceptable national or international standing.
 For a substantial proportion of all the publications submitted, you must be the sole or senior author.

 How you'll learn

-Your learning experience centres on the development of advanced, independent research skills.
-You'll work alongside academic supervisors and engage in a range of scholarly activities.
-These will support the progression of your project and your growth as a researcher.
+Your learning focuses on developing advanced, independent research skills.
+You’ll work with academic supervisors and take part in a range of scholarly activities.
+These will help your project progress and support your growth as a researcher.

 Individual supervision

 A dedicated supervisory team will support you.
 They'll guide your research direction and challenge your thinking.
 They'll also help you navigate both the academic and practical aspects of your project.
-Regular supervisory meetings will provide structured opportunities to discuss progress, test ideas, and refine your approach.
+Regular supervisory meetings will provide:

 Research training and development